Skip to main content

 }

-We saw basic concepts and common usages of Data Servers in the Developer Training such as specifying fields, derived fields, and where clauses.
+We saw basic concepts and common usages of Data Servers in the Developer Training such as specifying fields, derived fields, and filter clauses.
 Now we are exploring Data Servers advanced concepts like client-enriched data, ranged Data Server queries, client-side runtime options, and criteria matching.

 Client-enriched data